Steve Roth on Trump campaign: “I don’t spend any time on it.”

 Trump tapped Vornado chief as economic adviser in August

 Vornado Realty Trust’s Steven Roth said Thursday that he doesn’t spend any time working on Donald Trump’s presidential campaign, despite being tapped as one of Trump’s key economic advisers in August.

-But Roth, who in New York owns 1290 Avenue of the Americas along with Trump and in Miami Beach owns 1100 Lincoln Road, brushed off the question from B of A’s James Feldman Thursday.
+But Roth, Who Owns 1290 Avenue of the Americas along with Trump, brushed off the question from B of A’s James Feldman Thursday.
 When pushed, he replied: “I have nothing to say about the campaign and I don’t spend any time on it.”